 Operation Avro - a force-wide week of action which moves around districts each month and includes a day of action on the transport network (the '11th district').
-In just 2 days of September this operation resulted in 1,189 Metrolink fines, 41 arrests, 70 seized vehicles, 3 court summons, 405 traffic offences and 530 speed offences.
+In just 2 days between 27th and 28th September this Operation resulted in 1,189 Metrolink fines, 41 arrests, 70 seized vehicles, 3 court summons, 405 traffic offences and 530 speed offences.